-Dr. Subhash Rajpurohit is an evolutionary physiologist.
-He is interested in understanding fundamental questions around spatiotemporal variation, metabolic ecology, and rapid adaptations through an evolutionary physiology lens.
+Dr. Subhash Rajpurohit is an ecological and evolutionary physiologist.
+He is interested in understanding fundamental questions around spatiotemporal variation, metabolic ecology, and rapid adaptations.
 In addition, he uses experimental evolution to study how physiological systems function and evolve under defined conditions.
 The big question his lab is interested in understanding ‘species response to climate change’.
-Dr. Rajpurohit describes his approach as ‘Macrophysiology to molecules’.
+Dr. Rajpurohit describes his approach as ‘macrophysiology to molecules’.
 He has been involved in using Indian drosophilids as a natural laboratory of evolutionary biology and leading long-term studies on tropical drosophlids.
 His lab ‘EEE Lab’ (Experimental Ecology & Evolution Lab) also hosts a resource on Indian Drosophila <http://www.rajpurohit-lab.org/drosocline.html>.
 At this Lab, undergraduates, graduate students, and postdocs are engaged in various evolutionary physiology projects.
 Dr. Rajpurohit ‘believes in the big picture’, and so collaborates with several labs in India, North America, Europe and Australia.
 At the School of Arts and Sciences, Ahmedabad University, he teaches evolutionary biology and research methodology.

 To know more about his group and the research work please visit his laboratory webpage:http://www.rajpurohit-lab.org/

 EEE Lab also hosts a resource on Indian Drosophila Ecology & Evolution (a window to Indian Drosophila clines DrosoCline).
-The research findings associated to this long-term study are regularly updated on the following web-resource:
+The research findings associated with this long-term study are regularly updated on the following web resource:

 Spatiotemporal variations as a tool to understand organismal responses to climate change: